Leyland Titan (B15): Production issues

+With the Titan chassis being produced at Leyland's Workington factory, which also built the Leyland National, it was intended that Park Royal Vehicles would body the first 100 Leyland Titans, with body production then transferring to AEC in Southall, as part of a London Transport-National Bus Company joint venture named Bus Manufacturers (Holding) Ltd. This caused industrial relations problems at Park Royal, with the factory's skilled workers not approving of assembling prefabricated Titan components, and as a result, production commenced very slowly.

-In October 1978, Leyland announced the AEC factory would close, with the intention of keeping Titan production at Park Royal.
-The very slow production rate continued, causing cancellation of a number of existing orders.
-The industrial relations problems continued, as Leyland sought to replace the skilled staff, who had left, with semi-skilled workers.
+In October 1978, as a result of competition in the area for skilled workers and an inability to expand the site, Leyland announced the AEC factory would close, with the intention of keeping Titan production at Park Royal.
+The very slow production rate continued at both factories, causing the cancellation of a number of existing orders, and industrial relations problems continued as Leyland sought to replace the skilled staff, who had left, with semi-skilled workers.
 Finally, Leyland announced in October 1979 that Park Royal would close in May 1980.
-Once this decision had been made and a productivity-related redundancy package negotiated, production increased dramatically.
-Whereas Park Royal had taken 14 months to build the first 100 vehicles, it took just seven months to build the final 150.
+Once this decision had been made and a productivity-related redundancy package negotiated, production increased dramatically; whereas Park Royal had taken 14 months to build the first 100 vehicles, it took just seven months to build the final 150.

-Efforts to transfer production to Eastern Coach Works in Lowestoft failed, again due to difficult industrial relations, so it was finally decided that production would recommence at an expanded facility in Workington, which also built the Leyland National.
-It took almost a year to expand the facility, transfer the jigs and tooling from Park Royal and recommence production.
+Efforts to transfer production to Eastern Coach Works in Lowestoft failed, with ECW's skilled workers rejecting the hiring of unskilled and semi-skilled workers to assemble Titan bodies, so after considering moving production to Charles H. Roe in Leeds, Leyland finally decided that production would recommence at an expanded facility at their Workington factory, consisting entirely of a semi-skilled workforce.
+It took almost a year to expand the facility, transfer the jigs and tooling from Park Royal and recommence production, with the first thirteen Titans initially built in a temporary facility near the Workington factory.

 As well as the production difficulties, other aspects of the Titan specification, which was strongly influenced by London Transport, were unpopular.
 Power hydraulic brakes, a fixed height of 14 ft 5 in and an inability to specify local bodywork all limited the Titan's appeal.
 The continued delays and unpopular specification both caused the loss of further Titan orders.